A day in the life of a contact tracer

 One of the first priorities was to ensure nib members could continue accessing essential health services throughout the pandemic, without adding to the financial pressures many of our members are facing.
 As a result, we postponed the annual 2.9% premium increase for six months until 1 October 2020, at a cost of $35 million to the business.

-We’re also providing additional financial relief for members who are currently on JobSeeker or JobKeeper assistance.
+We’re providing financial relief for members who are currently on JobSeeker or JobKeeper assistance.
 For eligible members who apply for the relief by 15 October 2020, we are waiving the premium increase from 1 October 2020 to 1 April 2021.
 This waiver will be applied as a one-off credit that covers the cost of six months’ worth of premium increases and will be applied to your first scheduled payment after your application has been processed.

-To find out if you’re eligible for the extra financial relief, or for instructions on how to apply, please visit our financial support page for further information..
+To find out if you’re eligible for the extra financial relief, or for instructions on how to apply, please visit our financial support page for further information.

 During COVID-19, it's essential that our members continue to look after their health – to help, we have temporarily expanded cover for coronavirus-related hospital treatment.
 This is across Basic and Bronze level Hospital cover, where these treatments are currently excluded, at no extra cost.
 You'll just need to have served the standard two-month waiting period before requiring treatment1.
 For more information, head to our dedicated page: Coronavirus and your cover.